A look at how provinces plan to emerge from COVID-19 shutdown

 Quebec

+Residents of long term care homes that don't have active COVID-19 cases can now receive visitors inside, meet people outdoors and participate in group activities.

+They're also allowed to leave the facilities unaccompanied and remain out for more than 24 hours.
+And beginning next June 26, volunteers and hairdressers will also be allowed inside the facilities.

-Quebec began allowing outdoor gatherings with a maximum of 10 people from three families with social distancing in place on May 22.
+Quebec began allowing outdoor gatherings with a maximum of 10 people from three families on May 22.

 On May 25 some retail businesses reopened in the greater Montreal area.
 Quebec reopened retail stores outside Montreal on May 11.

-Parks and pools can reopen across the province but are still be subject to physical distancing and other health measures
+Parks and pools were also allowed to reopen across the province with restrictions.

-Day camps across the province will be allowed to open as of June 22, with physical distancing and other COVID-19 health measures in effect.
-That means smaller groups of children and frequent handwashing.
+Day camps across the province are to open as of June 22, with physical distancing.
 Sleep-away summer camps won't be allowed to reopen until next year.

 Quebec's construction and manufacturing industries have resumed operations with limits on the number of employees who can work per shift.
 Elementary schools and daycares outside Montreal reopened on May 11, but high schools, junior colleges and universities will stay closed until September.

-Elementary schools in the greater Montreal area will remain closed until late August.
+Elementary schools in the greater Montreal area are to remain closed until late August.

 Courthouses across the province were permitted to reopen on June 1, with limited seating capacity and Plexiglas barriers protecting clerks and judges.